Recycling project for Mount Moreland Conservancy

 having on our environment and enables us to contribute towards a greater level of sustainability and living a

 greener life.
 Recycling is one of the best ways for you to have a positive impact on the world in which we live.

 Recycling is important to both the natural environment and us.

 I was advised that this is purely for glass bottles and glass jars, whole or

 Strictly NO window panes, NO light bulbs.

-Anything metal can go in these, e.g.:
+Anything metal can go in these providing it is clean, e.g.: